tgruetzm/Owl-Sense/README.md

 ## Quick Start Guide
   1. Install a protected 18650 battery and memory card.
-  2. The Error LED will flash indicating the clock is not set.
+  2. The yellow Error LED will flash indicating the clock is not set.
   3. Hold the Wireless button until the blue LED illuminates, to turn on the radio.
   4. Load the Owl Sense app on your phone.
   5. Connect to and configure the device, set a Continuous schedule and Enable the recorder.